hagata/unwrap-project/README.md

 ```
 - Urls: Can be any valid url.
 It will be launched in your default browser.
 - Apps: applications can be any installed app in your application folder.
 Use the same name & spelling found in the application folder. *opened using open -a applicationName*
-- Commands: commands can be any valid unix command
+- Commands: commands can be any valid unix command.
+- Files: files are referenced from the root directory and opened with their default app.
+- Folders: any directory listed in folders will open a Finder window at that location.

 ##commands